 Orcas Island Chamber Music Festival is thrilled to bring Time for Three back to Orcas Island.
 After their knockout performances at the 2016 Festival, the trio is ready to dazzle once again with their infectious trailblazing, genre-bending music!
-Time for Three will be on Orcas Island April 16th and 17th to be OICMF Musicians-in-Residence, performing, teaching, and entertaining at school assemblies, a workshop for musicians of all genres, and an evening concert at Orcas Center.
+Time for Three will be on Orcas Island April 16th and 17th for a Musicians-in-Residence experience that includes school assemblies, a workshop for musicians of all genres, and an evening concert at Orcas Center.

 Time for Three grew from Nick and Ranaan’s downtime at the Curtis Institute of Music when they and violinist Zachary DePue (who left the band in 2015 and was eventually replaced by Juilliard graduate Charles Yang) started jamming together.
 The trio draws much of its energy from the members’ unique musical backgrounds, from positions in major orchestras and jazz bands to collaborating with nonprofit groups to bring the joy of music to disadvantaged areas.

-Orcas Island Chamber Music Festival thanks sponsors Barbara Bedell, Carl de Boor, Janet Ketcham, and Mimi and Slim Sommerville for generously underwriting this Musicians-in-Residence experience.
+Orcas Island Chamber Music Festival thanks our sponsors, Barbara Bedell, Carl de Boor, Janet Ketcham, and Mimi and Slim Sommerville, for generously underwriting this Musicians-in-Residence experience.

 Time for Three Members

 Double bassist Ranaan Meyer has performed with major orchestras and jazz stars, including Branford Marsalis and Jane Monheit.
 He publishes The Next Level Bassist, a free online journal dedicated to bass education.
 Ranaan has received a multi-year Community Partner grant from the American Composers Forum to compose 10 pieces for student musicians in disadvantaged areas.